Fall Semester Library Reserves due by August 14th

 July 28, 2015

-MERIT is gearing up for a new academic year, and ready and poised to support teaching and learning in the School of Education.
-MERIT provides a range of services from instructional design and education technology consulting, library services and collection development, equipment for check out, teaching labs, course related instruction, drop in workshops, library reserves, graphic design, media and classroom support, Knowledge Base, Help Desk and IT support.
+MERIT is gearing up for a new academic year, and ready and poised to support teaching and learning across the School of Education.
+MERIT provides a range of services from instructional design and education technology consulting, library services and collection development, equipment for check out, teaching lab spaces, course related instruction, drop in workshops, library reserves, graphic design, media and classroom support, Knowledge Base, Help Desk and IT support.
 We recognize the broad and diverse needs across the SoE and work closely with faculty and staff to meet those needs.
 We help identify key partners in the SoE, such as Education, Outreach and Partnerships, WCER, and other campus groups - including DoIT academic technology and the Division for Continuing Studies.
-Please contact Catherine Stephens to learn more about the range of services and tools available for teaching and learning.
+Please contact Catherine Stephens to learn more about MERIT services and tools available for teaching and learning.
 Catherine can help identify tools that best match course goals and objectives, provide help as you adopt and learn new tools, and help you connect with other MERIT, SoE, and campus partners.
 We look forward to working with you.